marcgg/marcgg.github.com/_posts/2014-05-05-quantified-self-iphone-app-track-mood-day.md

 ### Everything Falls In 6 Categories

-We noticed that everything in one's life fell into 6 categories: Love, Friendship, Health, Family, Spirit and Work.
-For instance a good birthday party might have positive effects on Friendship, Love and Family... but could have a negative impact on Health if you stay out too late !
+Very losely basing ourselves on [Brian G. Dyson's juggling metaphore][5], we decided to classify everything happening in one's life into 6 categories: Love, Friendship, Health, Family, Spirit and Work.
+For instance a fun birthday party might have positive effects on Friendship, Love and Family... but could have a negative impact on Health if you stay out too late !

 Based on that, you don't rate your day with a single grade or smiley face.
 Instead you get to use 6 sliders, one for each category.
 This allows you to be more granular.
 A bad day at work doesn't mean a bad day in general.